 The most common weeds plaguing KBG are annual bluegrass, crabgrass, dandelions, clover, and nimblewill.

-Use pre-emergence weed control for weeds like henbit.
-Pre-emergence weed control creates a barrier between your soil and weed seeds that seek to germinate when conditions for them are met.
-These are good when you want to prevent weeds from growing.
-They are generic and provide blanket coverage for perennial weeds.
+Pre-emergence weed control creates a barrier between your soil and weed seeds that seek to germinate when conditions are met.

 What if I use non-selective weed control on my lawn?